 Researchers must submit abstracts for a poster and/or 15 minute oral presentation on their research and findings.
 Poster submissions will have the opportunity to provide a short ‘flash’ presentation next to their poster to introduce their work (up to 5 minutes) during an allotted time.
 Authors are encouraged to enter both a poster and oral presentation.
 Top 10 abstracts submitted for the oral presentation will be chosen before the event and asked to present.

-Notification of acceptance by: June 2019
+Notification of acceptance by: the end of June 2019

 Prizes will be awarded for:

 - Best Oral Presentation (15 minutes.
 12 minutes+ 3 minute questions.)

 Winners will receive a certificate and a prize.